-As a manufacturer, you will want to have complete control over every aspect of your milling machines.
+As a manufacturer, you will want to have complete control over every aspect of your Milling And Machining.
 With AI contour control, the software looks ahead to the next action that needs to happen and preempts any issues.
 It also can minimize the acceleration and deacceleration delays that may occur when using a servo.
 Utilizing AI for the more fiddly and minute issues is a really smart move for a milling and machining manufacturer.

 Moving to a more computer-oriented system will enable you to work faster and better.
 Over time, your accuracy will also be improved as you remove human error.

 Employing a more hi-tech milling machine will allow you to reposition your machine much faster.
 Often when transitioning between contouring modes or even just moving from one part to another, there is a significant downtime.
 These pauses and gaps between the operation of the machine add up and cause you to lose valuable productivity.
 With the new technology available the milling machine will be able to re-position itself much faster than any human could manually control it.

 This will also improve the accuracy of the machining as you will be able to jump to presets with ease.
 Naturally, time saved between repositioning is incredibly helpful for making you work faster and better as a manufacturer.